Section B2: Match Day Rules

 MATCH DAY OPERATIONS MANUAL

-B2:4 The RFL shall produce a Match Day Operations Manual, updated on an annual basis, which shall include the operating standards and protocols which apply to Persons Subject to the Rules on match days.
-A breach of the Match Day Operations Manual shall be considered Misconduct and dealt with under Section D1 of these Rules.
+B2:7 The RFL shall produce a Match Day Operations Manual, updated on an annual basis, which shall include the operating standards and protocols which apply to Persons Subject to the Operational Rules on match days.
+A breach of the Match Day Operations Manual shall be Misconduct.